Online time series prediction using feature adjustment: Implementation details

-Regarding experimental reproducibility: our proposed method becomes fully deterministic once the initial point forecasting model is fixed.
-Similarly, SOLID, ADCSD, and both OGD baselines exhibit no randomness after model initialization.
-Consequently, all main experiments used a fixed random seed (2025).
+Regarding experimental reproducibility: our proposed method becomes fully deterministic once the base forecasting model is trained.
+Similarly, SOLID, ADCSD and some other baselines also exhibit no randomness after the training of base model.
+Consequently, all main experiments used a fixed random seed (2025) to train the base model.
 To demonstrate generalizability, we conducted additional replicates using seeds 2024 and 2026 for the iTransformer-based implementation; these supplementary results will appear in the following section.